-Michelle Adams is a Communications Fellow in RespectAbility’s National Leadership Program.
+Michelle Adams was a Communications Apprentice in RespectAbility’s National Leadership Program.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
-She currently is working on outreach to current members of Congress and political candidates about the importance of inclusion of people with disabilities.
-She also is working to improve disability inclusion and perception in the Jewish Community.
+She worked on outreach to members of Congress and political candidates about the importance of inclusion of people with disabilities.
+She also worked to improve disability inclusion and perception in the Jewish Community.

-Adams is a senior at George Washington (GW) University where she majors in Organizational Science and minors in Philosophy.
+As of 2019, Adams was a senior at George Washington (GW) University where she majors in Organizational Science and minors in Philosophy.
 Organizational Sciences ties managerial and executive success to the integration of knowledge in three key areas: Strategy & Change Management, Communication and Leadership, and Performance and Talent Development.
-On campus, she is the Vice President of the American Marketing Association GWU chapter and plays on the GW Women’s club volleyball team.
+On campus, she was the Vice President of the American Marketing Association GWU chapter and played on the GW Women’s club volleyball team.

 Adams combines her experiences working in both the entertainment Industry at “We are The Mighty” and her political activism.
 In high school she worked on a California Gubernatorial race organizing youth volunteers and interning for her state party political office.
 Both experiences have armed her with the knowledge and skills to be an effective advocate for and with people with disabilities.
-Advocating for the advancement of diversity and disability issues is woven into the fabric of her identity and that is why she is a Fellow at RepectAbility.
+Advocating for the advancement of diversity and disability issues is woven into the fabric of her identity and that is why she was an Apprentice at RepectAbility.